hasundue/molt/README.md

 [![codecov](https://codecov.io/github/hasundue/molt/graph/badge.svg?token=NhpMdDRNxy)](https://codecov.io/github/hasundue/molt)

 > [!WARNING]\
-> Molt is still under active development.
-The API is not stable yet and may
+> The project is still under active development.
+The API is not stable yet and
-> change frequently.
+> may change frequently.

-Molt is a [Deno] module to bump version strings in import specifiers, like [udd], but with different design principles:
+Molt is a project to provide Deno modules and a CLI to manage dependencies in Deno projects.
+Inspired by [udd], but built from scratch with different design
+principles:

-**The Deno way** - Molt finds dependencies and checks their latest versions in a consistent way as the Deno runtime, with [deno_graph] and [import_map] crates, etc.
+**The Deno way** - Internal logics of the Deno runtime are reused as much as possible, through the [deno_graph] and [deno_lockfile] crates, etc.

-**Module-first** - The core logic is provided as a Deno module, which enables you to write the best scripts for your use cases.
+**Module-first** - The core features are provided as Deno modules, which enables you to write the best scripts for your use cases.

 **Git-friendly** - The operations can be easily divided into logical groups for